Nexus Sonatype SCT

-The Nexus Sonatype source type component supports granular access and filtering for artifacts stored in Nexus repositories.
+The Nexus Sonatype source configuration type (SCT) supports granular access and filtering for artifacts stored in Nexus repositories.

 Compatibility with Deployment Automation